kwalczak80/mx-monster/README.md

 - Sqlite
   - This database was used in local development.
-- PostgreSQL
+- ElephantSQL
-  - The site is deployed on Heroku using a Postgress database.
+  - The site is deployed on Heroku using an ElephantSQL database.

 ### Frameworks